Home-page Back to reading-room Back to the previous page To the next page

 REINSURANCE DISPUTE RESOLUTION: Previously mentioned is the arbitration society for reinsurance disputes.
 Its website may be found at: "A.R.I.A.S.
 (UK)".

-A handy database of decisions in recent court cases in the Commercial Court, Court of Appeal etc is provided at "British and Irish Legal Information Institute", and for House of Lords judgments go to: "HoL Judgments".
+A handy database of court case decisions in the Commercial Court, Court of Appeal etc is provided at "British and Irish Legal Information Institute" (BAILII).
 In England and Wales, arbitration is subject to the "Arbitration Act 1996", qv.

 Which just leaves the missing-link.
 My e-mail address is E-mail HMT.